 Chicago’s Department of Housing announced Garfield Green would be one of 11 projects to get low-income housing tax credits (LIHTC).
 Every year the city is responsible for distributing those tax credits which help create more affordable housing.

 The design competition asked for submissions that would turn vacant lots, abandoned buildings, and parking lots into innovative, sustainable development that could mitigate climate change.
 Chicago’s winning project, designed by architecture firm Perkins+Will, features a pioneering process modular construction.

-Garfield Green was designed by architecture firm Perkins+Will for a 1.5-acre vacant site at the corners of Kedzie and Fifth avenues.
-It’s near the Garfield Park Conservatory and Kedzie Green Line station.
-The $22.3 million project has plans for 77 apartments: 32 affordable-rate units, 31 cooperative housing units, and 14 market-rate units.
-There’s 20,000 square feet of public space and a 12,000-square-foot public plaza.
+The site, at the corner of Kedzie and Fifth avenues, is an empty 1.5 acre lot.
+Soon, there will be 77 new apartments: 32 affordable-rate units, 31 cooperative housing units, and 14 market-rate units.
+The plan also includes 20,000 square feet of public space and a 12,000-square-foot public plaza.